Nadir-A/University/Final_Project_Topologies/README.md

 # Final-Project
 The file named "Network Configurations" in this repository is considered as the artefact of project.

+The 3 scenarios have been configured with different levels of security and were used to analyse the change in network performance.

 Configurations for ALL Scenarios

     To set up scenarios: